 This method, developed by Dr. Shinichi Suzuki in the 1940s, was inspired by the way language is learned in early childhood through the communication skills shared between parent and child.
 Dr. Suzuki's goal was not simply to develop professional musicians, but to help grow each child's character through the study of music.

 Because this program begins at such an early age, the role of the parent as home teacher is integral to the child's progress.
 Suzuki seeks to develop the whole child; to expand his/her ability to learn, appreciate, and discover the joy of music.
 Once the fundamental playing skills have been established, creative music theory is added to teach the basics in reading music.

 Join us at CIM in room 217 for our Open House!
-Come learn about Suzuki studies and consider enrolling your child for the fall 2018 semester.
+Come learn about Suzuki studies and consider enrolling your child (3-10 year-olds)—RSVP today.

 5:15pm - Check in